 Dmitri Gelman, Jerusalem/Israel

-Prof. Dr. Lutz Ackermann, Georg-August University of Goettingen
+Prof. Dr. Lutz Ackermann, Georg-August University Göttingen (lead)

 Prof. Dr. Karola Rück-Braun, Technical University of Berlin

-Prof. Dr. Swetlana Schauermann, Christian Albrechts University in Kiel
+Prof. Dr. Swetlana Schauermann, Christian Albrechts University of Kiel